Curious what an ecommerce digital marketing agency can do for you? Get the answers in our short video.

-Now that we've taken a look at the total cost to build an ecommerce website, as well as maintain one, let’s look at each ecommerce website pricing factor in-depth.
+Now that we’ve taken a look at the total cost to build an ecommerce website, as well as maintain one, let’s look at each ecommerce website pricing factor in-depth.

 The first major pricing factor is the number of pages that you want on your site.
 For ecommerce websites, that answer is almost always 250+.